• Skip to primary navigation

 Crab Cake Sauce Recipe

 Living in the state of Maryland, which is blue crab country, crab cakes are something we take very seriously — you’ve all seen Wedding Crashers when they are playing football and yell out: “crab cakes and football — that’s what Maryland does!”.
-It goes without saying that crab cake sauces are taken equally as seriously.
+It goes without saying that crab cake sauce is taken equally as seriously.

 crab cake dipping into crab cake sauce with text overlay for facebook